putragraha/contrib-kickoff/README.md

-# GitHubUser
+# ContribKickoff
-GitHubUser application is an application to show list of GitHub User from [GitHub API](https://docs.github.com/en/rest/)
+ContribKickoff application is an application to show list of GitHub User from [GitHub API](https://docs.github.com/en/rest/)

 ### Getting Started ###
 - Create `credential.properties` in root folder of the project